windicss/docs/guide/features/responsive-design.md

 # Responsive Design

 Doing [Responsive Design](https://en.wikipedia.org/wiki/Responsive_web_design) in Windi CSS is effortless.
-By simply add variant prefixes like `md:` or `lg:` to the utility you want, and the corresponding media query will be generated.
+By simply adding variant prefixes like `md:` or `lg:` to the utility you want to use.
+The corresponding media query will be generated automatically.
 Try it yourself using the playground below:

 <InlinePlayground :input="'p-1 lg:p-2'" :showCSS="true" :showPreview="false"/>

-When you want to apply a breakpoint variant to multiple utilities, in Windi CSS you can do that without repeating using the [Variant Groups](/guide/features/variant-groups.html) feature.
+When you want to apply a breakpoint variant to multiple utilities, in Windi CSS you can do that without repeating yourself by using the [Variant Groups](/guide/features/variant-groups.html) feature.

 <InlinePlayground :input="'p-1 lg:(p-2 m-2 text-red-400)'" :showCSS="true" :showPreview="false"/>